Who Can Be a Tutor?

 • Each month, sign up on a room assignment sheet.

-• For each meeting, sign in and out (and remind students to do the same) in the sign-in book at the TLP office.
+• Sign in and out of the logbook (and remind students to do the same) for meetings at the TLP office.

 • Attend on-going training while matched with students or a group.

-• Report cancellation of meeting to student and TLP office.
+• Report meeting cancellations to students and the TLP office.

-• Keep TLP informed of progress by submitting monthly report forms by the 5th of the next month.
+• Keep TLP informed of your students progress by submitting monthly report forms by the 5th of the next month.

 No Time to Volunteer?

-If you are interested in contributing to our services but are unable to donate your time, consider donating some much-needed resources from our student and tutor wish list!
+If you are interested in helping adults learners in our community but are unable to volunteer, consider donating some much-needed items from our student and tutor wish list!
 Items include:

 • Markers